InRule/Samples/CONTRIBUTING.md

 about.
 Now you can commit your changes and regularly merge in the upstream develop as described below.

+Each commit must include a Developer Certificate of Origin (DCO), in the form of a "Signed-off-by:" line in your commit comments:

+    This is my commit message

+    Signed-off-by: Random J Developer <random@developer.example.org>

+For more information on DCO's, see https://github.com/probot/dco.
+The full text of the DCO is at https://developercertificate.org/.

 When you are ready to generate a pull request, either for preliminary review, or for consideration of merging into the project you must first push your local topic branch back up to GitHub::